Helicopter rotor: Abrasion in sandy environments

 When operating in sandy environments, sand hitting the moving rotor blades erodes their surface.
 This can damage the rotors and presents serious and costly maintenance problems.

 Abrasion strips on helicopter rotor blades are made of metal, often titanium or nickel, which are very hard, but less hard than sand.
 When a helicopter flies low to the ground in desert environments, sand striking the rotor blade can cause erosion.
 At night, sand hitting the metal abrasion strip causes a visible corona or halo around the rotor blades.
-The effect is caused by the pyrophoric oxidation of eroded particles, and by triboluminescence whereby impact with the sand particles produces photoluminesce.
+The effect – also known as the Kopp–Etchells effect – is caused by the pyrophoric oxidation of the ablated metal particles, similar to the sparks produced when grinding metal.

 The combat photographer and journalist Michael Yon observed the effect while accompanying U.S. soldiers in Afghanistan.
 When he discovered that the effect had no name he coined the name Kopp–Etchells effect after two soldiers who had died in the war, one American and one British.

 History

 The use of a rotor for vertical flight has existed since 400 BC in the form of the bamboo-copter, an ancient Chinese toy.
 The bamboo-copter is spun by rolling a stick attached to a rotor.
 The spinning creates lift, and the toy flies when released.
 The philosopher Ge Hong's book the Baopuzi (Master Who Embraces Simplicity), written around 317, describes the apocryphal use of a possible rotor in aircraft: "Some have made flying cars [feiche 飛車] with wood from the inner part of the jujube tree, using ox-leather (straps) fastened to returning blades so as to set the machine in motion."
 Leonardo da Vinci designed a machine known as an "aerial screw" with a rotor based on a water screw.
 The Russian polymath Mikhail Lomonosov developed a rotor based on the Chinese toy.
 The French naturalist Christian de Launoy constructed his rotor out of turkey feathers.
 Sir George Cayley, inspired by the Chinese toy in his childhood, created multiple vertical flight machines with rotors made of tin sheets.
 Alphonse Pénaud would later develop the coaxial rotor model helicopter toys in 1870, powered by rubber bands.
 One of these toys, given as a gift by their father, would inspire the Wright brothers to pursue the dream of flight.

-The first autogyro to fly successfully in 1923, invented by Juan de la Cierva.

-Before development of practical powered helicopters in the mid 20th century, autogyro pioneer Juan de la Cierva researched and developed many of the fundamentals of the rotor wing.
-De la Cierva is credited with successful development of multi-bladed, fully articulated rotor systems.
-These systems, in their various modified forms, are the basis of most modern multi-bladed helicopter rotor systems.
-Work on the autogyro forms the basis for helicopter analysis.